AdobeDocs/primetime.it-IT/help/programming/tvsdk-1.4-for-desktop-hls/drm-content-security/r-psdk-dhls-1.4-drm-interface.md

 <!--<a id="section_F58941D68EB94A5EBD1C7454D2A1B17A"></a>-->

-Per ulteriori informazioni su DRM, consulta la documentazione DRM di Adobe Primetime.
+Per ulteriori informazioni su DRM, consulta la documentazione  Adobe Primetime DRM.